Image by _Alicja_ from Pixabay |

-The Trans Canada Project was created as a voice to tell the stories of queer individuals across Canada, particularly stories from the Trans and Non-binary communities.
-We hope that by doing so, this otherwise misunderstood and misrepresented group of people will be seen as what we truly are - real people with real lives, just like everyone else.
-These are our lives and these are our stories.
+The Trans Canada Project exists to tell the stories of Trans and Non-binary individuals across Canada.
+In doing so, we hope this otherwise misunderstood and misrepresented group of people will be seen for what we are; real people with real lives, just like everyone else.
+Join us on our journey as we discover together.
+And if you can help in any way, we would love to hear from you.

 As a seed idea, created by two relatively "young" trans individuals, the concept was birthed from our own journeys.
 Having struggled with what other people told us about the LGBTQ community, we denied our true identities, and although we have both led productive lives and have much to be proud of, we cannot help but wonder what our lives would have been like if our whole selves had been truly known.